hollyfinertie/P8105_hw3_hf2379/HW3.md

 ordered 9 items of which most were from the produce department.
 They placed this order 6 days after their last order.

-In total, there are 134 aisles and the most items are ordered from the fresh vegetables.
+In total, there are `134 aisles` and the most ordered items are from the `fresh vegetables aisle`.

 ### Plot of Items Ordered